roccolpz/SwiftChallengeFest/README.md

   </tr>
 </table>

+<a id="clinical-validation"></a>
 ## Validación Clínica

-### Estudios Base
+### Base Studies

-La aplicación se fundamenta en investigación peer-reviewed:
+The application is based on peer-reviewed research:

 1. **Shukla et al. (2015)** - Diabetes Care
-  - 37% reducción en pico glucémico con verduras primero
+  - 37% reduction in glucose peak with vegetables first
-  - Estudio con 16 participantes con diabetes tipo 2
+  - Study with 16 participants with type 2 diabetes

 2. **Shukla et al. (2016)** - Diabetes Care
-  - 20% reducción en insulina postprandial
+  - 20% reduction in postprandial insulin
-  - Protocolo: Verduras/proteínas → esperar 15 min → carbohidratos
+  - Protocol: Vegetables/proteins → wait 15 min → carbohydrates

 3. **Imai et al. (2013)** - European Journal of Clinical Nutrition
-  - Validación en población japonesa
-  - Confirmación de efectos en diferentes etnias
+  - Validation in Japanese population
+  - Confirmation of effects across different ethnicities

+<a id="disclaimers"></a>
 ### Limitaciones y Disclaimers

 ⚠️ **Importante**:
-- Esta app es una **herramienta educativa**, no un dispositivo médico
-- Las predicciones son **estimaciones** basadas en promedios poblacionales
-- **Siempre consulta** con tu equipo médico antes de cambios en tratamiento
-- **No reemplaza** la medición real de glucosa
+- This app is an **educational tool**, not a medical device
+- Predictions are **estimates** based on population averages
+- **Always consult** with your medical team before treatment changes
+- **Does not replace** actual glucose measurement
 ---

 [🔼 Back to top](#readme-top)